keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 - adding a commit ID or references related to your GitOps and CI-CD tooling
-- referencing different stages and actors such as who committed this change?
+- referencing different stages and actors such as: who committed the change, in what repo, for what ticket...
-  In what repo?
-  What is the associated ticket?
-  Was it a hot fix?

 ### Before you start